Bangladesh leader to plead for global help on Rohingya crisis at UN

 Conditions are worsening by the day in the border town of Cox's Bazar where the influx has added to pressures on Rohingya camps already overwhelmed with 300,000 people from earlier refugee waves.

 "Sheikh Hasina will raise the Rohingya issue during her speech at the UN General Assembly.
-She will seek immediate cessation of violence in Rakhine state in Myanmar and ask the UN secretary general to send a fact-finding missing to Rakhine," a spokesman for the prime minister, Nazrul Islam, told AFP.
+She will seek immediate cessation of violence in Rakhine state in Myanmar," a spokesman for the prime minister, Nazrul Islam, told AFP.

 "She will also call the international community and the UN to put pressure on Myanmar for the repatriation of all the Rohingya refugees to their homeland in Myanmar," he said.